kstyppaBMW/CaseStudy/README.md

     6. What are trade-offs and optimizations in terms of speed and performance?
 Eloaborate your thoughts and sketch out possible decisions based on assumptions you make.

-    7. Logging all risk notifications within the the application could lead to a break down, if a sudden influx of notificaitons is happening.
+    7. Logging all risk notifications within the application could lead to a break down, if a sudden influx of notificaitons is happening.
 How could we handle this problem.

 ## Task 2:

-A) Imagine you work in a Crypto Startup and you want to identify malicious Ethereum addresses.
+A) Imagine you work in a Crypto startup and you want to identify malicious Ethereum addresses.
 Fortunately, you have found a source with malicious addresses.
 You can find it here: https://github.com/kstyppaBMW/CaseStudy/blob/main/malicious_adresses

     1) Create a list of malicious addresses.